-Science RoCS Initiative to increase ocean monitoring
+Science RoCS Initiative responds to need for increased ocean monitoring

 A commercial ship's mid-May deployment of two tube-shaped Argo robotic instruments to measure the temperature, salinity, and other properties of the North Atlantic opens a new chapter in ocean monitoring.
 The deployment of the free-drifting instruments by a merchant vessel is the first collaboration under a new effort-the Science Research on Commercial Ships (Science RoCS) initiative-between research institutions and industry to monitor the vast and open ocean.
 The initiative could help to meet a long-standing need for more scientific observations and monitoring of the ocean.